Contact Us for a Free Consultation (213) 542-0979

 Los Angeles Juvenile Criminal Defense Lawyer

-Some of the top concerns that I hear parents talking about related to a juvenile case is they are concerned the consequences that flow from it will ruin their child's future.
+Some of the top concerns that I hear parents talking about related to a juvenile case is that the consequences that flow from it will ruin their child's future.

 Best Interest of Child vs. Protecting Society